-This course explores the concepts of managerial accounting consisting of the key fundamentals for planning, controlling, and measuring operations.
-The course topics generally focus on shortterm management decision-making and the techniques, methods, and systems of performance reporting and evaluation used to assist management in these decisions.
-Learners explore a variety of costing systems, cost-volume-profit relationships, budgeting, and variance analysis which are essential to understanding business operations and developing critical thinking and problem-solving capabilities.
+This course explores the concepts and key fundamentals of managerial accounting used for planning, controlling, and measuring operations.
+Focus is on short-term management decision-making and the techniques, methods, and systems of performance reporting and evaluation used to assist management.
+Learners explore a variety of costing systems, cost-volume-profit relationships, budgeting, and variance analysis, which are essential to understanding business operations.